Free Online FPS Counter – Test Frame Rate in Your Browser

 Your FPS counter shows the exact moment the drop occurs.

-Here’s how Advanced FPS counters directly help you improve performance:
+Here’s how an Advanced FPS Counter directly helps you improve gaming performance:

 1. Shows which settings are too heavy